-- To determine the relative TSR, the final price of the Instone Group share \rightarrow is compared to the initial price.
-For the purpose of smoothing out the initial and final price, the volume-weighted average of the closing prices of the Instone Group share in Xetra trading (or a comparable successor system) of the Frankfurt Stock Exchange over the previous three months is used to determine the initial and final price, including dividend payments, are also used for the final price. assuming reinvestment in Instone Group shares during the performance period.
-For the calculation of the development of the SDAX (as a performance index), the initial value is the arithmetic mean of the closing balances in the SDAX of the last three months before the beginning of the performance period and the final value is the arithmetic mean of the closing balances of the SDAX over the last three months of the relevant three-year performance period.
+- To determine the relative TSR, the final price of the Instone Group share is compared to the initial price.
+For the purpose of smoothing out the initial and final price, the volume-weighted average of the closing prices of the Instone Group share in Xetra trading (or a comparable successor system) of the Frankfurt Stock Exchange over the previous three months is used to determine the initial and final price.
+The final price also takes into account distributions, including dividend payments, assuming reinvestment in Instone Group shares during the performance period.
+For the calculation of the development of the SDAX (as a performance index), the initial value is the arithmetic mean of the closing balances in the SDAX of the last three months before the beginning of the relevant performance period and the final value is the arithmetic mean of the closing balances of the SDAX over the last three months of the relevant three-year performance period.
 The target achievement for the relative TSR and the pro rata LTI payout factor is 100% if, at the end of the performance period, the development of the share price (including dividend payments, assuming reinvestment in Instone Group shares during the performance period) of the Instone Group share corresponds to the development of the SDAX.
-If the target achievement for the relative TSR is less than 75%, this target is considered to have been missed and it is shown in \equiv figure 028. - → The base number of virtual shares is multiplied by the total payout factor and the average volume-weighted share price of the last three months prior to the end of the last financial year of the performance period, taking into account dividend payments, assuming reinvestment in Instone Group shares during the performance period (total shareholder return approach), in order to equate the Management Board with a real shareholder.
-The payment is made after the end of the performance. in the month following approval of the audited annual financial statements of the Company.
+If the target achievement for the relative TSR is less than 75%, this target is considered to have been missed and is cancelled, see Ξ figure 023. - The base number of virtual shares is multiplied by the total payout factor and the average volume-weighted share price of the last three months prior to the end of the last financial year of the performance period, taking into account dividend payments and assuming reinvestment in Instone Group shares during the performance period (total shareholder return approach) in order to equate the Management Board with a real shareholder.
+The payment is made after the end of the performance period in the month following approval of the audited annual financial statements of the company.

-The following is an example of the bonus curves for the relative TSR target (see figure above) and for calculating the additional LTI payout factors (EPS target and ESG target) (see figure below):
+The following is an example of the bonus curves for the relative TSR target, ≡ figure 023, and for calculating the additional LTI payout factors (EPS target and ESG target), ≡ figure 024: